MooersLab/latextips/README.md

 ## Know your math environments

-One of the motivations for the development of TeX (which evolved into LaTeX) was to provided better support for typesetting math equations.
+One motivation for developing TeX (which evolved into LaTeX) was to provide better support for typesetting math equations.
 There are numerous [equation environments](https://en.wikibooks.org/wiki/LaTeX/Advanced_Mathematics#Other_environments).
 You should study them from time to time.
 The LaTeX Wikibook is a good [resource](https://en.wikibooks.org/wiki/LaTeX).